numberscope/backscope/README.md

 ### URL: api/get_oeis_values/<OEIS_ID>/<COUNT>

 This is the most rapid endpoint, it makes at most one request to the OEIS server (and only if the OEIS_ID has not previously been requested).
+If you are running the server to test it on your local host, a full URL would be `http://127.0.0.1:5000/api/get_oeis_values/A000030/50` which will return the first digits of the numbers 0 through 49.

 #### Key: name